For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

 - Loud cooling solution

 This time around, Gigabyte has released two variants for AMD’s flagship GPU.
 The AORUS MASTER and Gaming OC.
-The former being the flagship and more expensive option.
+The former is the flagship and more expensive option.

-The RX 6900 XT Gaming OC might not have as much RGB as the AORUS MASTEr and has a smaller heatsink, but it is still a much better deal.
+The RX 6900 XT Gaming OC might not have as much RGB as the AORUS MASTER and has a smaller heatsink, but it is still a far better deal.

-This one is a bit smaller than the Gaming X Trio.
-The entire GPU is only 286 mm long.
-That is almost 3 cm shorter.
-This is expected because the flagship model usually gets the beefier heatsink.
+This one is smaller than the Gaming X Trio.
+The entire GPU is only 286 mm long, almost 3cm shorter.
+This is expected because the flagship model usually features a beefier heatsink.

-We have seen this same design used for other AMD GPUs such as the RX 6800 and the RX 6800 XT, but this is a much more powerful card.
-So, maybe the heatsink won’t be able to keep up with the demand?
-We will talk about that later, for now, let’s see what the design has to offer.
+This same design is used for other AMD GPUs, such as the RX 6800 and the RX 6800 XT, but this is a far more powerful card.
+Does this mean the heatsink won’t be able to keep up with the demand?
+We will explore that later.
+For now, let’s see what the design has to offer.

-As most of the time, there is a triple-fan setup and a pretty basic black shroud surrounding the fans.
-Nothing too interesting to report on the front or on the side either.
+As is usually the case, there is a triple-fan setup and a basic black shroud surrounding the fans.
+There is nothing too interesting to report on the front or the sides either.

-There’s Gigabyte branding on the side which is RGB.
+There is Gigabyte branding on the side, which is RGB.

-The back doesn’t show anything noteworthy.
-Just some Gigabyte branding and that’s about it.
-Overall, it’s nothing too amazing, but that doesn’t necessarily make it bad.
-For those that only care about performance or are looking for any black GPU to fill up space in their computer, this could be a great option.
+The back doesn’t show anything noteworthy, just some Gigabyte branding, and that’s about all.
+Overall, it’s nothing too impressive, but that doesn’t necessarily make it bad.
+If you only care about performance or are looking for any black GPU to install into your computer, this could be a great option.

-But, before we can justify this is a good option, let’s have a look at the performance.
+Before we can say with certainty that this is a good option, let’s look at the performance.

 Performance and Overclocking Capabilities

-The advertised boost clock for the Gaming OC is 2285 MHz which is nearly the same as the reference RX 6900 XT.
-Only 35 MHz higher.
-Although, when you fire up benchmarks, rendering tasks, or a demanding video game, the clocks can jump up to 2500 MHz.
+The advertised boost clock for the Gaming OC is 2285 MHz, which is nearly the same as the reference RX 6900 XT.
+It is only 35 MHz higher.
+However, when you fire up benchmarks, rendering tasks, or a demanding video game, the clocks can jump up to 2500 MHz.

-The clocks are not able to stay that high for an extended period, but they do stabilize at around 2350 MHz.
+The clocks are unable to stay that high for an extended period, but they stabilize at around 2350 MHz.

-Some reviewers have managed an average core clock of 2650 MHz.
+Some reviewers have achieved an average core clock of 2650 MHz.
 That is about a 5% higher frequency than the stock overclock.

-As previously mentioned, this is a heatsink that is almost 3 cm shorter than the Gaming X Trio.
-So, naturally, the temperatures will be higher.
+As previously mentioned, this is a heatsink almost 3cm shorter than the Gaming X Trio.
+Naturally, the temperatures will be higher.

-With the “Silent BIOS” enabled, the RX 6900 XT Gaming OC averages around 76°C. It is a bit hot but still cooler than the reference card.
-Unfortunately, it does get a bit loud.
-The noise levels jump up to 36 dBA.
+The “Silent BIOS” enabled the RX 6900 XT Gaming OC average of around 76°C. This is a bit hot but still cooler than the reference card.
+Unfortunately, it also gets a bit loud; the noise levels can jump up to 36 dBA.